ibm-cloud-docs/monitoring/exporters/availability_metrics.md

 ## Step 1.
 Configuring the Blackbox exporter
 {: #availability_metrics_step1}

-You can run the Prometheus Blackbox exporter as an application or as a docker container from a Linux system in conjunction with the Sysdig agent.
+You can run the Prometheus Blackbox exporter as an application or as a docker container from a Linux system in conjunction with the monitoring agent.

 The exporter is available as a [binary release](https://github.com/prometheus/blackbox_exporter/releases){: external}, as a [docker container](https://hub.docker.com/r/prom/blackbox-exporter/){: external}, or the [code is available in github](https://github.com/prometheus/blackbox_exporter){: external}.